MicrosoftDocs/defender-docs/defender-endpoint/review-detected-threats.md

     You can select **View Details** for more information.

-2. Once remediated, you'll see the following text being displayed:
+2. Once remediated, you see the following text being displayed:

     *Malware found on your devices have been remediated successfully*.